Frequently Asked Questions (FAQ)

 Is the Belgian Malinois a very hyper breed of dog?

 Not all Malinois are the same.
 Different breeders are breeding dogs for certain characteristics, and “high energy” is one of these.
 There is a very important difference between a high energy dog and a hyperactive dog that does not know how to rest.
 The energy level of a dog should be looked much more on an individual basis than to label a whole breed of dogs as hyperactive lunatics.
 Hyperactivity, in my opinion, is overall not a desired trait.
 I can assure you that 98% of all Ot Vitosha Malinois sleep for many hours at a time (not in a crate), can travel for hours in the cabin on a plane, or just lay out in the sun and chill.
 In our Ot Vitosha breeding program we believe that the best dogs are the ones that have an “On” and “Off” switch.
 Our dogs love to work, however, they do not pace around the yard or the coffee table 24/7, nor do you have to run five miles every day to burn your dog’s energy!
 Pretty much, all of our Belgian Malinois love to be the couch potato next to you.
 Having said all this, I will have to say that no dog is happy to just sit around and eat cookies and go around the block on a daily walk.
-If you do not have the desire to spend quality interactive time with a dog, you really do not need to own one.
+If you do not have the time or desire to spend quality interactive time with a dog, you should reconsider owning one until your daily schedules opens up.

 Is training a Malinois so different than training a different breed of dog?